xieyaoyue/tp/docs/UserGuide.md

 * The default currency of the system is SGD.

+* There are 7 categories of spending items:
+    1. Education
+    2. Entertainment
+    3. Food
+    4. Health
+    5. Other
+    6. Transportation
+    7. Utilities

 ### 3.1 Adding Spending: `add`
 This command allows you to add a spending record to the application.